cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

 #### Sorting Returned Rows

+The data returned by a view query is in the form of an array.
-Each element within the returned array is sorted using native UTF-8 sorting according to the contents of the key portion of the emitted content.
+Each element within the array is sorted using native UTF-8 sorting.
+The sort is applied to the key HERE according to the contents of the key portion of the emitted content.
 The basic order of output is as follows:

 -   `null`
 -   `false`